ChinmayIngle26/College-ERP/dev.md

 -   **Classroom Management**:
     -   Faculty can create classrooms (`createClassroom` service), which creates a new document in the `classrooms` collection in Firestore.
     -   Students can be added/removed from a classroom.
 This updates the `students` array field within the corresponding classroom document.
-    -   Batch assignment is also managed within the student object in this array.
+    -   Faculty can assign students to specific "batches" (e.g., for practicals) within a classroom.

 -   **Attendance**:
-    -   Faculty mark attendance on the `/faculty/attendance` page.
+    -   Faculty mark attendance on the `/faculty/attendance` page, which is classroom-centric.
     -   When attendance is submitted, the `submitLectureAttendance` server action is called.
-    -   This action creates (or overwrites) documents in the `lectureAttendance` collection.
-Each document represents a single student's status for a single lecture on a specific date.
-This granular structure allows for detailed reporting.
+This creates or overwrites attendance for a specific lecture on a given date.
+    -   Faculty can view detailed reports for a date range, which includes an automated **Defaulter List** for students below a customizable attendance threshold.
+    -   The report also includes an **AI-powered analysis** (using the `analyzeAttendance` Genkit flow) that provides a summary, key observations, and actionable suggestions.

 -   **Grade Management**:
-    -   Faculty use a dedicated page (`/faculty/grades`) to manage grades.
-    -   Grades are not tied to classrooms.
-A faculty member can search for any student in the system.
+    -   The grade management system is classroom-centric.
+Faculty first select a classroom, then a student from that classroom's roster.
-    -   The `updateStudentGrade` service creates or updates a document in the `grades` collection.
+    -   The `updateStudentGrade` service creates or updates a grade document.
 The document ID is a composite of `studentId` and `courseName` to ensure uniqueness.
+    -   Faculty can input both the grade (e.g., "A", "85") and the **Max Marks** for an assessment.
+    -   A **Classroom Report** tab provides a consolidated view of all grades for every student in the class, which can be downloaded as a CSV file.

-### 34. Student Features
+### 3.4.
+Student Features

 -   **Dashboard**: The central hub that aggregates data from multiple services (`profile`, `attendance`, `grades`).
-It also calls the `analyzeGrades` Genkit flow.
+It calls the `analyzeGrades` Genkit flow and visually highlights low attendance.
 -   **Profile Page**: Displays comprehensive student data fetched from their user document in Firestore.
-It implements a **change request system** for sensitive fields.
-When a student requests a change, a new document is created in the `profileChangeRequests` collection for admin approval.
+It implements a **change request system** for sensitive fields, which are sent to admins for approval.
--   **Classroom Chat**:
+-   **Classroom & Chat**:
+    -   Students can view the classrooms they are enrolled in and see their assigned batch for each.
-    -   Each classroom has a real-time chat feature.
+    -   Each classroom has a real-time **chat feature**, allowing students and faculty to communicate.
-    -   Messages are stored in a subcollection within the classroom document: `classrooms/{classroomId}/messages`.
+    -   Messages are stored in a subcollection (`messages`) within each classroom document and are displayed in real-time using a Firestore `onSnapshot` listener.
-    -   The `ChatRoom.tsx` component uses a client-side Firestore `onSnapshot` listener to subscribe to new messages, providing a live chat experience.

 ### 3.5.
 Admin Panel

--   **User Management**: Admins can view all users, create new user profiles (Firestore documents only), edit details, and delete profiles directly from the `/admin` page.
+-   **User Management**: Admins can view all users (sorted by roll number), create new user profiles (Firestore documents only), edit details, and delete profiles directly from the `/admin` page.
 -   **System Settings**: The `/admin/settings` page allows admins to control application-wide behavior like `maintenanceMode` or `applicationName`.
 These settings are stored in a specific Firestore document: `systemSettings/appConfiguration`.
 -   **Request Approval**: Admins review and approve/deny student profile change requests on the `/admin/requests` page.
 Approving a request triggers a server action that updates the student's main profile document and the status of the request document.